ActualCookie88/Dataset-Feature-Selection/README.md

 - Trade-offs between feature subset size and performance

 ## Dataset: UCI Wine
-- Ran Forward Selection and Backward Elimination a real public dataset
+- I also ran Forward Selection and Backward Elimination a real public dataset
-- Results can be found in the project report, link below
+- Results and details can be found in the project report linked at the bottom
 - Link to dataset: https://archive.ics.uci.edu/dataset/109/wine

 ## Building the Project